niklaskks/pure_json/README.md

 # pure_json
-Upload data into `ATML3Developer` and `Pure Data` projects via api.
+Convert and upload data into `ATML3Developer` and `Pure Data` projects via the API.

-Source files can be json or csv.
+Source files can be json, csv or xslx.

-## Getting started
+## Getting Started
 1. Clone this repo
 1. Either
  1. Create a virtualenv with python3 as interpreter and then ```pip install -r requirements.txt``` **or**
- 2. Install package `requests` for your python3 interpreter
+ 2. Install all packages named in `requirements.txt`

+## Upload Data
-1. Put **json file** into created directory
+1. Put your **json file** into the `upload` directory
 1. Get your **auth_token** from ax semantics
 1. Find or create your appropriate content project and remember its **number**
-1. Open `cfg.py` and set up the variables:
+1. Open `upload/cfg.py` and set up the variables:

  ```python
  auth_token = '1234567890abcdef1234567890abcdef12345678'